Currently accepting applications for all positions for summer and fall 2018:

 Able Seamen are the core deck crew members working the ship both on deck and aloft.
 They also lead the trainee crew members (both youth and adult) in all aspects of shipboard operations.
 The Able Seaman is a US Coast Guard issued merchant mariner document.
 AB special or AB sail licenses required.
 Full job description here

-Medical Officer / Deck Hand: Available starting May 10, 2018
+Medical Officer / Deck Hand: Available starting Fall 2018

 We hope that medical issues are minimal and the medical officer will be primarily a member of the core deck crew, working both on deck and aloft.
 They will lead the trainee crew members (both youth and adult) in all aspects of shipboard operations.
 Medical Officer must hold a valid EMT license with additional wilderness medical training.
 Full job description here.